ainteger/azure-restapi-helpers/README.md

 ~ forever

+## nuget

+Project can be found as nuget package at https://www.nuget.org/packages/Ainteger.Azure.RestApi/

+To install Azure Restapi helpers, run the following command in the Package Manager Console

+	PM> Install-Package Ainteger.Azure.RestApi in

 ## Sample code

 The code is really simple to use with IoC and this is an example of how to configurate